 Accessibility is about more than compliance with standards.
 It’s about developing solutions to meet the needs of all users, with and without disabilities.
 Universal design, a concept now widely used in the private sector, provides a path for federal agencies to shift to this broader focus.

-Federal agencies are responsible for developing accessible information technology (IT) tools, products and websites.
+Federal agencies are responsible for developing accessible information and communications technology (ICT) tools, products and websites.
 Adopting universal design principles can help your agency address and improve accessibility in areas such as digital strategy, procurement, and design and implementation of digital products.

 Through universal design, your agency will:

 - Save money by investing in the most accessible products from the start;

 - Innovate and create products for everyone regardless of ability; and